TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 ### Prerequisite, generation of right virtual environment

 Some packages are required to run this tool.
 List of them is provided with version in environment.yml file.
 In order to generate a virtual environment where simu_naive.py can be executed please follow next steps.

 For this step conda is needed, please follow instructions from anaconda documentation to get it installed.

-On a workstation with conda installed please execute this line to generate an environment called projet_c:
+If conda is installed please execute this line to generate an environment called projet_c:

     conda env create -f ./environment_to_execute_python/environment.yml

+If virtualenv if prefered and is not installed.
+Please use following lines:

+    pip install virtualenv
+    virtualenv -p /usr/bin/python3.6 projet_c
+    source projet_c/bin/activate
+    pip install -r environment.txt
+    deactivate

+These steps are done if installation_of_project.sh was used

 Following this, activate this environment and execute simu_naive with arguments: